Writing

 We offer workshop classes in specific genres and lecture classes that will introduce you to a variety of literary traditions.

-You'll also complete coursework and projects in literary history and theory, literature, syntax, technical writing, and other subjects that guarantee a wide facility in literary and non-literary writing.
+You’ll also complete coursework and projects in literary history and theory, literature, syntax, technical writing, and other subjects that will expand your experience as a writer.

-On top of all that, you’ll get to enroll in advanced seminars in multiple areas of your choice.
+On top of all that, you’ll get to enroll in advanced seminars, allowing you to get additional experience in areas of your choice.

 Get Involved on Campus

-Writing majors and Creative Writing minors enjoy visiting author events, guest talks, and extracurricular experiences like:
+English students enjoy visiting author events, guest talks, and extracurricular experiences such as:

 You can also write for, edit, or help publish Satori, the English Department’s annual literary journal, or WSU’s campus newspaper, The Winonan.

-Literary afficionados can even join the Winona Wordsmiths, a student-led reading group that meets weekly to read each other’s fiction and poetry.
+Students can also join the Winona Wordsmiths, a student-led reading group that meets weekly to read each other’s fiction and poetry.

 Get a Job in Any Field